DemandCube/NeverwinterDP/docs/dataflowSubmission.md

 2. Have that dataflow jar somewhere on your system locally
 3. Start a Scribengin Cluster
 4. Write a dataflow submission application like below

 ---

+#Terminology#

+DataSet - Input/Output sources and sinks

+Operator - Reads in from a dataset or another operator, and outputs to an operator or dataset.
+Can perform filtering, transformation, or enhancement of data passing through

+---
 #Sample Dataflow#